magento/devdocs/guides/v2.3/graphql/reference/categories.md

 ## Sample Query

-The following query returns information about category ID `20` (Women) and four levels of subcategories.
-These categories are defined in the sample data.
+The following query returns information about category ID `20` and four levels of subcategories.
+In the sample data, category ID `20` is assigned to the "Women" category.

 {% highlight json %}
 {